pingidentity/cassandra-spring-boot-starter/README.md

 ## Auto-binding of mappers & accessors
 Cassandra auto configuration provides special support for datastax ObjectMapper.
-When enabled it can discover and automatically provide and register bean mappers and accessors with spring context.
+When enabled it can discover and automatically register bean mappers and accessors with spring context.

 First, let configuration know where your pojo and accessors resides: